 There are basically two different kinds of personality when you cut it down to it’s bare bones – introverts and extroverts.
 Introverts prefer to be alone, spending their time focusing on self-improvement and finding their calling.
 They look within for the center of their life.
 Extroverts are the opposite, loving the company of others they are often very relationship driven.

 The majority of movies focus on extroverts as they move the story along and tend to be more dynamic.
 However an intriguing play on this concept is to have a character outwardly appear to be either an extrovert or introvert but actually be the other.
-This can lead to complex characters, such as one who outwardly shuns companionship but internally craves it, possibly due to trust issue.
+This can lead to complex characters, such as one who outwardly shuns companionship but internally craves it, possibly due to trust issues.

 To expand on the introvert/extrovert personality types there are also four types – sensation, thinking, feeling and intuitive.